NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Archetypes/Archer.md

 * * *

-You are a dynamo with the crossbow.
-You gain a +2 circumstance bonus to damage with crossbows.
-If the crossbow is a simple weapon, also increase the damage die size for your attacks made with that crossbow by one step.
-As normal, this damage die increase can't be combined with other abilities that alter the weapon damage die (such as the ranger feat Crossbow Ace).
+Your skill with a crossbow strikes terror into your opponents when you threaten them with the next bolt.
+Interact to reload a crossbow and then attempt an Intimidation check to Demoralize.
+You gain a +2 circumstance bonus to this check if you succeeded at a Strike with a crossbow this turn.

 ## [[Feats/Staggering Fire|Staggering Fire]] Feat 6